-On the northern shore I walked paths through the Steigerwald Lake National Wildlife Refuge which instead took me through bucolic, gentle rolling hills, pastures and long views, gentle rises and watery bogs and wetlands, level with the shore of the Columbia – quite the peaceful contrast to the other more dramatic side.
+On the northern river shore I walked paths through the Steigerwald Lake National Wildlife Refuge which took me through bucolic, gentle rolling hills, pastures and long views, gentle rises and watery bogs and wetlands, level with the shore of the Columbia – quite the peaceful contrast to the other more dramatic side.

 The Refuge promised large numbers and varieties of birds, but alas, they were elsewhere on the day I visited, and I was left to admire a few small garter snakes, a pond turtle, a few groups of ducks and geese, lovely grasses, water lilies and meandering watery paths alongside the mighty Columbia.

 It was rainy last week and will be again next week, but now we’re in between, summery with a tinge of fall color, bright sunshine with a breeze.
 Here the Columbia looks inviting and navigable.
 Across from the trail there’s a small island, reachable only by boat, where a lone red tent stands on its shore.
-No humans or boats nearby showed it occupied, and I was ready to jump in, swim across to it and move on in.
+No humans or boats nearby showed it occupied, and I was ready to jump in, swim across and move on in.

-Breathing in the air that’s been kissed by big waters is all I need to keep my spirits up, challenging when the world is on fire or flooded and we have a madman at the helm.
+Breathing in the air that’s been kissed by big waters is all I need to keep my spirits up – challenging when the world is on fire or flooded and we have a madman at the helm.
 This is what I do stay afloat.